EddwaardHaar/eddwaardHaar/README.md

 - 👯 I’m looking to collaborate on **on any possibilities I'll find**

-- 📝 I regularly write articles on [on my own portfolio website](on my own portfolio website)

 - 💬 Ask me about **whatever u want**

 - 📫 How to reach me **https://www.linkedin.com/in/peter-harcar**